passivestar/substance-tools/README.md

 # Supported Substance Versions

-The addon is working with any recent version of:
+The addon is working with:

 - Windows CC Substance Painter
+- Windows Steam Substance Painter (Tested on Substance Painter 2023)
 - MacOS CC Substance Painter
 - MacOS Steam Substance Painter

-Windows Steam version is currently unsupported
+Let me know if you have any issues!